ranchor/system-design/ddia/readme.md

   ordered sequence of characters)

 #### Multi-Leader Replication Topologies
+* A replication topology describes the communication paths along which writes are propagated from one node to another.
 * Common topologies include:
   * All-to-all - simplest
   * Circular - simple version is unidirectional